-Do as many of these activities as possible during the first two weeks of student teaching.
+Do as many of these activities as possible during the first week or two of student teaching.
 Complete a separate checklist for each student teaching placement.
 In the spaces provided, write the dates that you completed each activity.
-Ask your university supervisor if he/she wants to see this checklist during the first observation.
+Ask your university supervisor if he/she wants you to see this checklist during the first observation.